Introduction

 👉 Multi-user capabilities, authentication and permissions.

-👉 Tagging features for better note organization.
+👉 Tagging features for better note organisation.

 👉 Real-time updates using Live Queries.